 Bear in mind that approaches to, and systems of, healthcare may be different than what you are accustomed to at home.
 Bring with you abroad any pertinent health documentation such as immunization records, prescriptions, or eye glasses or contact prescriptions.

 Sexual Harassment or Assault Abroad

-- Consider cultural sensitivity & your personal boundaries
+- Consider cultural sensitivity and your personal boundaries.